sjbylo/ocp-topics/s2i-simple-builder/myapp/README.md

 oc logs <pod>
 ```

+## 2st way

-## 2st way: Build using a binary build configuration and then launch the resulting image
+Build using a binary build configuration and then launch the resulting image

 Create a new build configuration which knows it should use the s2i builder image.

 ```
-oc new-build --binary=true -i s2i-simple-builder --name myapp2
+oc new-build s2i-simple-builder --name myapp2 --binary=true
 ```

 Start the s2i build process which will run the s2i builder image, upload the current directory (--from-dir=.) into it and execute the assemble script.